Skip to main content

 Malewa

-Traditional food from eastern Uganda (Bugisu region) made from bamboo shoots.
-Boiled to remove dirt, cut into pieces, seasoned with rock salt and peanut paste.
-Unique delicacy served with rice, posho, sweet potatoes, or matoke.
+A bamboo-shoot dish from the Bugisu region of eastern Uganda.
+The shoots are boiled clean, cut into pieces, and seasoned with rock salt and peanut paste.
+It is served with rice, posho, sweet potatoes, or matoke.

 Muchomo